 Smoothies are a staple in the Vega world – if we aren’t blending one up for breakfast, you can bet it’s our go-to for an afternoon snack.
 While we love to get fancy with our smoothie recipes once in a while, typically we want something that is quick and easy.
-Here are six things to make making a smoothie easy and efficient:
+Here are six things to make making a smoothie easy and efficient.

 1. Use One Glass

 Don’t dirty five cups to make one smoothie.
 You can drink your smoothie right out of the glass you use to measure ingredients.
 Mason jars make great measuring cups, allowing you to precisely measure out liquids thanks to the measurement lines marked on the side.
 Or, use your blender for everything!
 Most blenders have cup measurements on the side and we find “handfuls” are pretty good measurements when trying to eyeball 1/2 cup berries or 1 cup baby spinach.
-Take it one step further by throwing a straw into the blender container and drinking straight from the source!

 2. Waste Not

-Have some leftover coffee in the pot, two spoonfuls of pumpkin left in the can, or just three sips of almond milk left in the container?
+Have some leftover coffee in the pot, a spoonful of pumpkin left in the can, or just three sips of almond milk left in the container?
 Pour or place leftover ingredients into ice cube trays or muffin tins.
 When you’ve got a hankering for a mocha smoothie (or whatever flavor is calling your name), grab your frozen cubes, add the rest of your ingredients and you’re good to go!